 It’s important to keep in mind two points concerning the CMD instruction.
-Firstly, there can only be one CMD, and if that’s not the case, Docker will use only the last one that’s present in the Docker file.
-Secondly, the parameters that are passed to CMD correspond to the command that’s used to run your solution.
+First, there can only be one CMD, and if that’s not the case, Docker will use only the last one that’s present in the Docker file.
+Second, the parameters that are passed to CMD correspond to the command that’s used to run your solution.
 Therefore, they are solution-specific, and the possible errors or issues might relate to it or the set up rather than the Docker platform.

 As a consequence, it is strongly advised that you create and test your Docker image locally.
-Do this gradually to make the troubleshooting more effective – add instructions one at a time and check if the output is as expected or some issues occur.
+Do this gradually to make the troubleshooting more effective – add instructions one at a time, and check if the output is as expected or some issues occur.
 Please refer to the official documentation for Docker Desktop installation as well as the following materials: simple image building tutorial, overview of Docker for image creation and MongoDB tutorial, resolving problems with Dockerfile.

-With the Docker file finalized and present in the root folder of the repository, let’s get back to setting up the next stage of our CI/CD pipeline – releasing an artefact.
+With the Docker file finalized and present in the root folder of the repository, let’s get back to setting up the next stage of our CI/CD pipeline – releasing an artifact.

-Release artefact job (continuous delivery)
+Release artifact job (continuous delivery)

 As usual you need to start by adding a new element to the stages section and define a job that will be executed.
-A high-level objective of the release artefact job is to build a Docker image containing the model under development and push it to a repository (save the image to a registry so that it can be accessed at any time).
+A high-level objective of the release artifact job is to build a Docker image containing the model under development and push it to a repository (save the image to a registry so that it can be accessed at any time).